JWKennington/JWKennington.github.io/content/pages/code.md

 This project is open source and may be found on [github](https://github.com/JWKennington/solman).

+#### `julialg` - Julia-style arrays in Python
+Small package that wraps numpy n-dimensional arrays and allows for 1-indexed slicing (more mathematically intuitive) instead of 0-indexed slicing (computer science convention).
+Also improves the prettiness of the representation of the array in a manner similar to Julia's LinearAlgebra package.
+To be clear, this is a _Python_ package, meant to bring some of the elegance of Julia's interface for tensors to the Python setting.
+This project is open source and may be found on [github](https://github.com/JWKennington/julialg).

 <!---
 #### Contributions to Open Source Projects
 The below items listed are projects that existed prior to my involvement, that I have assisted to varying degress.